the-write-one/Git_Tutorial/README.md

 <img src="clone/07_Forked.png" width="500">

-Next we will clone the forked repository on a local maching using Git command line.
+Next, we will clone the forked repository on a local maching using Git command line.

 ## Cloning the Fork Using Git Command Line